AviMehta90/ExoPlanets-Viewer/README.md

 ## Overview

 This GitHub repository contains an interactive and innovative visualization of exo-planets data from NASA.
-The project aims to provide a visually engaging exhibit for museum visitors, presenting information about various exo-planets in a unique and creative manner.
+The project aims to provide a visually engaging exhibit for museum visitors, presenting information about various exo-planets in a unique and creative manner

 ## Features